elementor/elementor-developers-docs/src/widgets/regular-control.md

 ### Choose Control

-If you liked the select control, you will love the choose control.
-The `Control_Choose` class allows the user to choose predefined fields but the components are styled component with an icon for each option.
+Choose control is an improved version of select control.
+The `Control_Choose` class allows users to choose predefined fields, but the components are styled with an icon for each option.

 ```php {12-33}
 class Elementor_Test_Widget extends \Elementor\Widget_Base {